 Everyone trains for different reasons.
-Athletes want to perform better in competition, bodybuilders want just the right physique, and just about all of us want to look better in some way.
-There are so many styles of training out there!
-What is the best way to go?
+Athletes want to perform better in competition, bodybuilders want the right physique, and just about all of us want to look better in some way.
+One has to be sure they put together a safe and effective training routine but there are so many styles of training out there!
+Which is the best way to go?

 Whether or not you’d call yourself an athlete, personal trainer Vallice Ford believes there are plenty of benefits to training like one.
 Here’s what he has to say:

-I often get asked about my training style or primay focus with my clients.
+I often get asked about my training style or primary focus with my clients.
 First, I like to point out that all my clients start out at different levels.

 For example, if I have a stay-at-home mom who played soccer in college, then her workouts would be totally different from what I plan for a retired 57-year-old secretary with a hip replacement.